TPTU: Large Language Model-based AI Agents for Task Planning and Tool Usage: Introduction

 \section{Introduction}

 Large Language Model (LLM) \cite{zhao2023survey} is a recent breakthrough in natural language processing (NLP) research.
-These models are trained on massive amounts of text data and can solve a wide range of tasks, even those that were not included in their training dataset.
-This ability is especially evident in few-shot \cite{brown2020language} and zero-shot \cite{wei2021finetuned} learning, where LLMs can perform well with minimal or no task-specific training.
+These models are trained on massive amounts of text data and can solve a wide range of tasks, even those that were not included in their training dataset, \re{known as ``emerging'' ability}.
+This ability is especially evident in \re{the tasks of} few-shot \cite{brown2020language} and zero-shot \cite{wei2021finetuned} learning, where LLMs can perform well with minimal or even no \re{fine-tuning to adapt to a new task}.

 However, the application of LLMs in real-world settings presents unique challenges.
-On the one hand, LLMs are proved to be poor at solving logic problems such as mathematics, and their training data is also out of date.
-Teaching LLMs to use tools such as calculators or search engines can help prevent them from hallucinating.
-On the other hand, despite their impressive problem-solving abilities, the successful integration of these models into complex systems often requires more than just task understanding - it necessitates the capacity to manipulate various tools and interact effectively with users.
+On the one hand, LLMs have proved to be \re{incompetent in} solving logic problems such as mathematics, and their training data is also out of date \re{(e.g., the knowledge cutoff date for GPT-4 \cite{openai2023gpt4} is up to January 2022)}.
+Teaching LLMs to use tools such as calculators, \re{calendar}, or search engines can help prevent them from hallucinating \cite{schick2023toolformer}.
+On the other hand, despite their impressive problem-solving abilities, the successful integration of these models into complex systems often requires more than just task understanding - it requires the capacity to manipulate various tools and interact effectively with users.
 This is exemplified in systems like AutoGPT \footnote{\url{https://github.com/Significant-Gravitas/Auto-GPT}}, BabyAGI \footnote{\url{https://github.com/yoheinakajima/babyagi}}, and ChatGPT-plugins \footnote{\url{https://openai.com/blog/chatgpt-plugins}}, which leverage LLMs' capabilities beyond merely generating well-written texts and programs.
 In these systems, LLMs operate as the central controller, manipulating different tools and interacting with humans, thus taking on the role of Artificial Intelligence Agents (AI Agents).
-In addition to being central planners, LLMs are often used as intermediaries between macro plans and low-level tool calls, or as specific tools.
+In addition to being central planners, LLMs are often used as intermediaries between macro plans and low-level tool calls or as specific tools.
 As such, LLMs are seen as a crucial approximation of the linguistic world model in real-world systems.